TangentFoxy/lua-scripts/README.md

   - `start`: (Optional) Number: Where to start. (`1` is the default, since it is the most common.)
   - `finish`: Number: Where to end.
   - `naming`: (Optional) String: How to name sections in the final output.
 The result is `[naming] [#]` (using section numbers).
 (If not specified, sections will not have headings.)
   - `automatic_naming`: (Optional) Boolean: If any line matches "Prologue" or "Chapter #" (any number), it will be made into a heading.
 (Note: This does not override `naming`.
 Both can be used together.)
+(Other patterns will be added as I find them.)

 Example:
 ```json